Our Central Services team work across three Hubs in the Diocese of Northampton - Bedford, Northampton and Corby you can Meet the Team here.

 Email: email@example.com or call 01604 497309

-The Trust Central Finance Team is made up currently of 6 staff that work across 11 schools in 3 hubs (Bedford/Northampton/Corby).
-The team meet all the trust financial requirements, processing order requisition, paying of invoices, setting up budgets and producing reports, year end accounting and completing the ESFA/DfE financial returns.
+The Trust Central Finance Team works across 12 schools in 2 hubs (Bedford/Northampton).
+The team meet all the trust financial requirements, processing order requisition, paying of invoices, setting up budgets and producing reports, year-end accounting and completing the ESFA/DfE financial returns.

 The team is made up as follows:

 - Louise Oke Finance Manager (Northampton)